Executive Director Zainah Anwar explains the Campaign for Justice in Muslim Family Laws: why it is necessary, why now, and how you can join us!

 In the 21st century, there can be no justice without equality!

-COMING SOON: The Campaign Kit will provide resources and outreach tools for organisational and individual activists to advocate for reform to discriminatory family laws.
+The Advocacy Toolkit will provide resources and outreach tools for organisational and individual activists to advocate for reform to discriminatory family laws.
+Illustrations by Sonaksha Iyengar.